 Method 1: Run Disk Cleanup

-If "my C drive is full without reason" issue appears in Windows 7/8/10, you can also delete temporary files and other unimportant data to free up hard disk space.
-And here, Windows includes a built-in tool, Disk Cleanup, to help you clear your disk of unnecessary files.
+If "my C drive is full without reason" issue appears in Windows 7/8/10, you can delete temporary files and other unimportant data to free up hard disk space.
+Windows includes a built-in tool, Disk Cleanup, to help you clear your disk of unnecessary files.

-Step 1: Right-click one of your hard drives in the Computer window and select Properties, and then click Disk Cleanup button in the disk properties window.
+Step 1: Right-click one of your hard drives in the Computer (Windows 7) or This PC(Windows 10) window and select Properties, then click Disk Cleanup in the disk properties window.

-(Alternatively, you can click Start button, type Disk Cleanup, and right-click Disk Cleanup and run it as Administrator.
-After that, select the drive you want to clean up and click OK button.
-Disk Cleanup scans and calculates how much space you will be able to free on that drive.)
+(Alternatively, you can type Disk Cleanup in the search box, and right-click and run it as Administrator.
+After that, select the drive you want to clean up and click OK.
+Disk Cleanup will scan and calculate how much space you can free up on that drive.)

 Step 2: In this window, select the types of files you want to delete and click OK.
 This includes temporary files, log files, files in your recycle bin, and other unimportant files.

 Related article: 9 Ways to Clean up Disk Space in Windows 10, #1 Is Excellent